sfeSantos/mockserver/README.md

 - ⏳ **Configurable Delays**: Simulate slow or rate-limited APIs by defining a `delay` field in `config.yaml`.
     - Add an artificial delay (in milliseconds) before responding to requests.
     - Useful for testing timeout handling and performance in client applications.
-- ⏳ **Configurable Delays**: Simulate slow or rate-limited APIs by defining a `delay` field in `config.yaml`.
-   - Add an artificial delay (in milliseconds) before responding to requests.
-   - Useful for testing timeout handling and performance in client applications.
 - 🚧 **Rate Limiting**: Control the number of requests allowed per endpoint within a specified time window:
     - **Requests per window**: Define the maximum number of requests allowed in a given time window (in milliseconds).
     - **Separate counters per method**: Rate limits are tracked separately for different HTTP methods (e.g., `GET`, `POST`).
     - **429 Too Many Requests**: Returns a `429` status code when the rate limit is exceeded.

 ## Installation

 ### Download and Run
 1. **Download the latest release** for **Linux**, **Windows**, or **macOS** from the [Releases Page](https://github.com/sfeSantos/mockserver/releases).